Coder-ACJHP/Live-World-Weather/README.md

-# Live-Weather (for Ios devices) 🌤 🌦 🌧 🌩
+# Live World Weather (for Ios devices) 🌤 🌦 🌧 🌩
-Live weather, forecast application, include all cities with detailed informations
+Live world weather, forecast app that include all cities with detailed informations
- * All countries & cities in the world included.
+ * More than 209,500 countries & cities in the world included.
  * You can easily find your local weather by clicking Navigator button on header.
- * By clicking info button more forecast details for 5 days will appear.
+ * Show forecast details for 5 days by clicking info button.
- * For less than iPhone X screens scroll auto enabled for upper else.
+ * Add your favorite cities to favorite list.
+ * Compatible with all screens
- * All errors handled internet connection also.
+ * All errors handled.

 <h3>Used sources : </h3>
 <p>OpenMap Weather & Forecast api for more informations please visit : <a href="https://openweathermap.org/">https://openweathermap.org/</a></p>